hb9kns/NEMO/NEMO/static/howtos/users.md

 tools in use (i.e where somebody is currently billed for using it), idle or unavailable ones, or just those where the user is qualified for.

+The tool names are links into the corresponding "Tool control" page.
+This allows to e.g select "my tools" for easy filtered access to booking and tool control.

 ---

 ## Notes